Home

 To sort while considering larger numbers (like 100) as single values, we can develop a simple parser.
 Then we sort on the parsed data, not just the raw chars.

-Example strings.
 Consider the ASCII and alphanumeric sorting results for some example strings.
-These could be highway names or other types of strings.
+These could be highway names or any other terms that use both letters and digits.

-An example.
-First we use the alphanumeric sorting comparer (AlphanumComparatorFast).
+Example.
+First we use the alphanumeric sorting comparer (AlphanumComparator).
 We deal with strings containing numbers and regular characters in a human-friendly order.

 50F 100F SR9 SR100